There's a common misconception that hiring an agency to do your marketing is much more expensive than handling it internally.

 Blog & Premium Content Generation

-Ideally, you want to be blogging every 1-2 days.
+Ideally, you want to be blogging about once a week.
+Start out slow -- especially if your traffic is low.
 Research shows businesses that prioritize blogging are 13x more likely to enjoy positive ROI.
 Consistent blogging creates a stream of original, shareable content - great for SEO, social media, and lead generation!
 Blog posts should be optimized for SEO and include a call-to-action to one of your premium offers.

 Content generation requires a modicum of writing savvy and industry knowledge.
 The purpose of content generation is to show your visitors that you're a trustworthy, valuable source of information.
 You don't need to be the next Hemingway, but your copy should be grammatically correct and factually sound.